sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

 ## The maintenance guarantee of VBA

 `D10` and `D11` above are intimately linked.
 In 2000s many of our systems were built on top of [IBM Lotus Notes](https://en.wikipedia.org/wiki/IBM_Lotus_iNotes) databases.
 In 2019 Lotus Notes was acquired by HCL, and since then longevity of support has been wavering.
 Support will officially die in June 2024.
 As a result, since 2019, technology teams have been trying to migrate many of our systems to new technologies.
 The business spent an eye watering amount of money developing a system using IBM Business Process manager to supercede one of these Lotus Notes databases.
-The anticipation was that `D11` would be backfilled with all the data from `D10`, once fully built, and `D10` archived.
+The anticipation was that `D11` would be backfilled with all the data from `D10`, once fully built, and `D10` would be archived.

 It's now 2023: